 Lastly, at the edge of Bruges, you will find Ezelpoort.
 It is one of the old city gates and it is huge and fancy.
 Stroll or rent a bicycle along the water way.
 There are parks for you to rest and chill too.

 If you still have time, you should visit other places like the Astridpark and Hof Sebrechts.
 They are great parks to hang out, chill out or join any activities going on then.
-There are also many great architectural buildings and they are protected by UNESCO with a sign on their door!
+There are also many great architectural buildings.
+You can spot them as they have a “protected by UNESCO” sign on their door.